 Instructions

-- Place the grated zucchini in a large bowl, and sprinkle with the salt.
+- Grate the zucchini, and put it in a large bowl.
+Sprinkle with the salt.
 Toss to coat.

-- Add all the remaining ingredients, and stir to combine everything together.
+- Add all the remaining ingredients, including the gelled chia or flax, and stir to combine everything together.

 - Let rest for at least 10 minutes (the zucchini will release its liquid, and the mixture will become the consistency of thick batter).